The Fighting Hogans

 I still possess Uncle Bill’s Purple Heart among my souvenirs.
 Although the ribbon is moth eaten, and I know the military will replace it at no cost if requested, I’ll continue to treasure it as is.

 Somewhere near the time of Uncle Bill’s death, Shamus came calling on his estranged wife, possibly to console her.
-But Adelaide refused to acknowledge his repeated k
+But Adelaide refused to acknowledge his repeated knocks on her door.

 Nana took her son's death very hard, of course.
 A Gold Star hung in her window throughout the war.
 Uncle Bill’s picture, in his Navy uniform, stood on an end table in her living room for the rest of her life.
 She steadfastly refused to even look at anything marked “Made in Japan.”